jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - New Feature: Introduced the OSM converter
 - Improvement: Experiments are now executed on a preprocessed OSM dataset
 - Improvement: Switched OSM converter from MapDB to h2 and Berkeley DB (Java Edition) backend
+- Improvement: Added a OSM filter for woods
 - Bugfix: Removed the unused 'commit log' variable from config class
 - Bugfix: Removed the unused 'seen' state from tuple class